shovington/Tracking_camera/README.md

 To control the motors with ROS you’ll need to put the OpenCR board into a usb to dynamixel bridge.

-First, change your port permissions
+First, change your port permissions by typing this command line:

 ```bash
 [user@machine ~]$ sudo usermod -a -G dialout user